oddhus/DAT250-experiment1-report/dat250-expass3.md

 ## Technical problems

 My [Map-reduce function](#Code) first returned NaN when adding together the quantity.
-To fix this i needed to add this part:
+To fix this i needed to add this part in my reduce function:

 ```javascript
 if (reducedVal[items[idx].sku] == undefined) {